flame-engine/flame/doc/components.md

 The `Parallax` file contains an extension of the game which adds `loadParallax`, `loadParallaxLayer` and `loadParallaxImage` so that it automatically uses your game's image cache instead of the global one.
 The same goes for the `ParallaxComponent` file, but that provides `loadParallaxComponent`.

+If you want a fullscreen `ParallaxComponent` simply omit the `size` argument and it will take the size of the game, it will also resize to fullscreen when the game changes size or orientation.

 Three example implementations can be found in the [examples directory](https://github.com/flame-engine/flame/tree/main/examples/lib/stories/parallax).